robinsonb5/DeMiSTify/templates/deca-template/deca/README.md

 v0.1 VGA version only.

+### STATUS

+* Working fine

+* HDMI video outputs special resolution so will not work on all monitors.

 ### Instructions to compile the project for a specific board:

 (Note that sof/svf files are already included in /deca/output_files/)